Darkshadow1104/Machine-Learning-project-Crime-Classification-on-the-San-Francisco-data-/README.md

 # I am doing my thesis under a professor Dr. vibhor kumar.
 He is an Associate professor at IIITD CB (Department).
 # Here I have used so many models.
 # You can take this code as the reference and make your own projet.
-# Here I have cover XG BOOST, Navie baise, LR (logistic regression), Nueral networks with the perceptron.
+# Here I have cover XG BOOST, Navie baise, LR (logistic regression), Neural networks with the perceptron.
 # If any one wants to contribute in the project they can by doing the frontend devloping like by making html and css page.